thoughtbot/ruby-science/book/principles/law_of_demeter.md

 In this example, the knowledge that a user has a credit card through its account is duplicated.
-That knowledge is declared somewhere in the `User` and `Account` classes when the relationship is defined, and then knowledge of it spreads to two more locations in `charge_for_plan`.
+That knowledge is declared somewhere in the `User` and `Account` classes when the relationship is defined, and knowledge of it then spreads to two more locations in `charge_for_plan`.

-Like most duplication, each instance isn't too harmful, but in aggregate, duplication will make refactoring slowly become impossible.
+Like most duplication, each instance isn't too harmful; but in aggregate, duplication will slowly make refactoring become impossible.

 ### Application

 The following smells may cause or result from Law of Demeter violations:

-* [Feature Envy](#feature-envy) from methods that reach through a dependency chain multiple times.
+* [Feature envy](#feature-envy) from methods that reach through a dependency chain multiple times.
-* [Shotgun Surgery](#shotgun-surgery) resulting from changes in the dependency chain.
+* [Shotgun surgery](#shotgun-surgery) resulting from changes in the dependency chain.

 You can use these solutions to follow the Law of Demeter:

-* [Move Methods](#move-method) that reach through a dependency to the owner of that dependency.
+* [Move methods](#move-method) that reach through a dependency to the owner of that dependency.
-* [Inject Dependencies](#inject-dependencies) so that methods have direct access to the dependencies that they need.
+* [Inject dependencies](#inject-dependencies) so that methods have direct access to the dependencies that they need.
-* [Inline Class](#inline-class) if it adds hops to the dependency chain without providing enough value.
+* [Inline class](#inline-class) if it adds hops to the dependency chain without providing enough value.